• Skip to primary navigation

 History

-This method of cooking chicken is really old — as in ancient.
-There are pictures in Etruscan frescoes of chicken on what looks like grills and the birds are being weighed down by stones to flatten them.
+Chicken under a brick is a very old method for grilling chicken.
+There are pictures in Etruscan frescoes of chicken on what looks like grills and the birds are weighed down by stones to flatten them.

 The Etruscan era ended around 500 B.C. but, hey, if a cooking method like pollo al mattone works well, why change it?